grasevski/comp4431-assign3/README.md

 This was probably due to the somewhat violent and physical nature of the game.

 The first official playtest consisted of two close friends.
 The second official playtest consisted of two fellow soccer team members.
-Each of these four participants fit the description above.
+The third and final official playtest consisted of four strangers at UNSW.
+Each of these eight participants fit the description above.

 #### Playtesting and Observation Methods